mattyschell/cscl-subaddress-matched/README.md

 # Steps

-## 1. Set up objects in a scratch database (Oracle, presently) schema

-```
-sqlplus devschema/"iluvesri247"@devdb @src/sql/setup.sql
-```

-## 2. Load the cscl.subaddress table into the same database schema
+## 1. Load the cscl.subaddress table into the same database schema

 This source table is registered with the geodatabase but is non-spatial with no archiving, no editor tracking, and no daily editing.
 A versioned view exists.

+Load as a table named SUBADDRESS.
+Arcatalog table to table takes roughly 30 minutes.

-## 3. Load the melissa_geocoded_addresses.csv in the same schema
+## 2. Load the melissa_geocoded_addresses.csv in the same schema

 Using ArcCatalog to load 4 million records may require several hours.

-## 4. Insert relevant data into subaddress_src and melissa_geocoded_src
+Load as a table named MELISSA_GEOCODED_A.

+## 3. (optional) Add any records to subaddress_delete to force their replacement

+ Sometimes we force replace existing subaddresses with the latest Melissa data.
+An example is older subaddresses without house numbers that can't be uniquely identified.
+We can replace all subaddresses on an address point by adding their sub_address_ids to subaddress_delete prior to running the next step.

+## 4. Feeling Lucky?
+Run steps

+Run step 4 using run.bat

+### 4a.
+Set up objects in a scratch database (Oracle, presently) schema

 ```
+sqlplus devschema/"iluvesri247"@devdb @src/sql/setup.sql
+```

+### 4b.
+Insert relevant data into subaddress_src and melissa_geocoded_src

+```
 sqlplus devschema/"iluvesri247"@devdb @src/sql/insert_source.sql
 ```

-## 5. Add any records to subaddress_delete to force their replacement

-We might like to refresh subaddresses that already exist but which we want to be refreshed with Melissa data.
-An example is older subaddresses without house numbers.
-We might wish to replace all subaddresses on an address point when there is no way to uniquely identify subaddress records without a populated house number.

-## 5. Populate the output tables
+### 4c.
+Populate the output tables

 ```
 sqlplus devschema/"iluvesri247"@devdb @run.sql